rafpaf/interview-09-19-2025/README.md

 # AI-powered SaaS data visualizer

-Ensure that ports 8080 and 5173 are available
+- Ensure that ports 8080 and 5173 are available
+- Add an OPENAI_API_KEY to your env

 ## API